frenzyapp/turbolinks/README.md

 #### Using jquery.turbolinks

 If you need to use jquery.turbolinks, you need to add it before `turbolinks.js`

+**Checkout "[Faster page loads with Turbolinks](https://coderwall.com/p/ypzfdw)" for deeper explanation how to use Turbolink in real world**.

 ## Installation with the Larasset package